 Light displays are one of the best parts of the holiday season in Arkansas and driving to see various neighborhood Christmas lights all around the state capital makes for a holiday-perfect evening.
 But there are also stunning public displays in and near Little Rock.
 Arkansas.
 Here are a few of the best to brighten up your holiday season.

 The state Capitol building of Arkansas in Little Rock is ablaze with lights for the holiday season all through the month of December, and they are a must-see.
 As an added attraction, the inside of the Capitol is decorated for the holidays, and you can go inside and have a look around during regular business hours.
-2019 will mark the 81st anniversary of the lighting ceremony, which will be held in early December.
+2019 will mark the 81st anniversary of the lighting ceremony, which will be held on December 1.
 The free event starts with the Little Rock Big Jingle Jubilee Holiday Parade, then has the lighting at 5:30 p.m. followed by a fireworks display, a performance by the Gospel Mass Choir, story time for the kids, and visits by Santa and Mrs. Claus.

 About 45 minutes from Little Rock is the light display at the Jefferson County Regional Park in Pine Bluff.
 It runs every evening at 6-9 p.m. from November 19 to December 31.
 Admission is free, however monetary donations are accepted by volunteers following the tour.
 Souvenir ornaments will be given to those who make a donation of $10, while supplies last.